Knowing how to count laps in swimming can make the difference between hitting your swimming goal and missing it.

 A lap refers to swimming from one end of the pool to the next.
 Without a doubt, it’s one end of the pool to the other.
 It’s not back and forth.

-Some swimmers, myself included, count laps by distance swam.
+I count laps by distance swam.
 Usually by 25 or 50, based on the length of the pool.
+This is best if you’re wanting to keep track of the total distance swim in your swimming workout.

 This is usually for any distance over 100, as anything under 100 typically doesn’t warrant counting.
-You just sort of swim it when it’s that short!
+I pretty must just sort of swim it when it’s that short!

 Related article: How Many Laps is a Good Swim Workout?